 - Take inspiration from nature and plant things as they would grow in naturally.
 Many plants grow vertically all on their own and they will be more likely to succeed in a fabricated setting.
 The most successful vertical gardens re-introduce nature back into urban and built environments.
 It is important to use plants that fit climate and ecosystem.

-- Remember, there are show gardens and there are real gardens.
+Remember, there are show gardens and there are real gardens.
 Show gardens are often just like fashion shows.
-They are heightened experiences to showcases creativity and ideas.
+They are heightened experiences- built to showcase creativity and ideas.
 But the clothes they feature are generally not for every day living.

 Patrick Blanc’s planting plans are not only as detailed as the most spectacular herbaceous border at at the most impressive British country house – but he also copyrights each of his designs so that the layout cannot be reproduced for public acclaim or financial gain.